 If I need to settle myself down or get my confidence back, I'll look for a task I started but didn't finish that I could get completed in under 30 minutes.
 If I'm feeling really exhausted, I'll look for something I can complete in 15 minutes.

-How this helps: Will give you a feeling of being control.
+How this helps: It will give you a feeling of being in control.

 2. Give your mind a chance to wander.

 When you do this, problems that seemed difficult can instantly become clearer.
-I like this strategy when I'm having trouble prioritizing what should truly be my highest priority or when I'm overcomplicating solutions to problems.
+I like this strategy when I'm having trouble figuring out what should truly be my highest priority or when I'm overcomplicating solutions to problems.

 Since I mostly work from home, I can run a personal errand or take a shower during the workday.
 Driving to the outlet mall or grocery store can really help me clear my head.

 If you're in a corporate job, or a situation in which you don't have the flexibility to leave the premises, you can always pick an alternative, like finding a reason to wander to the other side of your campus, or doing a mindless but necessary task like photocopying a bunch of documents.

 Tip: When using this strategy, I'll often listen to a podcast to help break the cycle of ruminating about work.
 If you like psychology topics, then the Happier podcast by Gretchen Rubin and Liz Craft is a good one.